Best Laptops with the Best Productivity Tools: 5 Free Must-Have Plugins for 2025

 4. Move cards across lists as you progress

 Todoist: This powerful task manager helps you capture and organize tasks the moment they pop into your head.
 The free plan includes up to 5 active projects, 5 collaborators, and core features like recurring tasks.
+The natural language input makes adding tasks incredibly fast—just type “Meeting with Sarah tomorrow at 2pm” and it automatically sets the due date.

 Evernote Basic: While Evernote’s free tier has become more limited over time, it still offers solid note-taking capabilities with 60MB monthly uploads and synchronization across two devices.
+It excels at capturing web clippings, handwritten notes, and mixed-media content in a searchable format.

 Google Workspace: Google’s free productivity suite includes Docs, Sheets, Slides, and 15GB of Drive storage—more than enough for most individual users to create, collaborate, and store documents.
+The real-time collaboration features make it invaluable for team projects, and the automatic saving prevents lost work.

 Obsidian: For those who prefer local storage and markdown formatting, Obsidian offers a powerful free knowledge base that connects notes through backlinks and visualization tools.
+It’s ideal for building a personal wiki or managing complex research projects where connections between ideas matter.

 How to Customize Your Laptop for Maximum Efficiency